nipil/arduino_spindle_encoder/README.md

 - terminals

 # Requirements

+- Memory
+  - without any features : ~3700 bytes required
+  - with USE_Z_RESET : ~80 more bytes required
+  - so up to here, a 4K flash MCU without bootloader or with a 256-bytes bootloader would work
+  - for all features : ~5900 bytes required, so that usually means an 8K flash

 - Electrical characteristics
   - 5V power supply (adapt the display resistors in case of a 3.3V MCU)